vkriklivenko6413/merge-ats-php/docs/Api/CandidatesApi.md

 $created_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects created before this datetime.
 $cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw; // string | The pagination cursor value.
 $email_address = 'email_address_example'; // string | If provided, will only return candidates with this email_address.
-$expand = applications,attachments; // string | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
 $first_name = 'first_name_example'; // string | If provided, will only return candidates with this first name.
 $include_remote_data = True; // bool | Whether to include the original data Merge fetched from the third-party to produce these models.
 $last_name = 'last_name_example'; // string | If provided, will only return candidates with this last name.